cimt-ag/data_vault_pipelinedescription/documentation/deletion_detection_catalog.md

 The procedure for a single satellite is as follows (please read it slow and with precision):
 - select all active "keys" from the satellite that belong to the partition by
-    - Join the satllite to the data vault tables, that contain the partitioning fields
+    - Joining the satllite to the data vault tables, that contain the partitioning fields
 	- and constrain the partitioning field to the set of available partitioning values in the current source increment
-- create deletion records for all "keys" of the target satellit, that are missing in the current source increment
+- create deletion records for all "keys" of the target satellite, that are missing in the current source increment
 - apply enddating (when used)

 Selecting all active keys that belong to the partition can be a complex task, depending on the distribution of the partitioning columns in the data vault model.